victor-wolfe/cursed-weapons/README.md

 ## Features

+### API Features

-This API provides a CRUD interface for a store's inventory.
+This API provides user and admin operations for a storefront.

-- Get, post, and patch data
+- View the store inventory using sort and filters
+- View store statistics
+- Users can change a password, edit a profile, or deactivate their account

+### Security

+- Encrypted passwords (salted and hashed using bcrypt)
+- Password reset with encrypted tokens
+- Secure cookies
+- Rate limiting to prevent DOS attacks
-- Filtering and statistics
+- Sanitizes user input data and parameters
-- User login and authentification, utilizing JWS
+- Data modeled with MongoDB
+- Hides error details in production

 ## Links